cmyui/website-docs/en/fokabot.md

 - `!help` - Display help message
 - `!pp [mode]` - Show your current pp. If `mode` is not present, Aika will tell you the amount of PP for your current game mode.
 If mode is present (it can be `std/taiko/ctb/mania`), Aika will tell you the amount of PP for that gamemode. **This command works only in PMs**
 - `!update` - Update the beatmapset you've `/np`ed in our beatmap mirror.
 Use this if you've just downloaded a beatmap from osu!direct and it shows as outdated or if a beatmap can't be downloaded from osu!direct because it's too new.
-- `!request` - This allows users to nominate maps to be ranked, loved, or even unranked.
+- `!request <set/map> <beatmap_id> <game_mode>` - This allows users to nominate maps to be ranked, loved, or even unranked.
 Essentially, this will send a request to the members of the BN and QAT teams, and they will decide what happens with the map.
 - `!togglenotifs` - This allows users to toggle the notifications saying 'You have switched to Relax', and vice versa.

-And many more which need yet to be added to the documentation..
+- `!report <user>` - This allows users to report other users for things such as cheating, and breaking other rules.
+- `!bloodcat` (or `!q` for premium members) - This can be used in multiplayer, or in spectator mode to grab a quick link to download the map (Premium members get a direct akatsuki mirror link, which is generally <i>much</i> faster than bloodcat).
+- `!playtime` - This allows a user to check their total playtime on osu!Akatsuki.
+- `!contest` - This allows a user to check the current contests hosted by Akatsuki.
+- `!overwrite` <b>(Currently disabled)</b> - This allows a user to force their previous score to overwrite the score they previously had on the map.
+- `!last` - This allows a user to see details about their last played beatmap.
+While regular users can only use this command in private messages with Aika, Premium members can use it in all public chat channels.

 ### Faq commands
 - `!faq rules`